 How do you know when someone needs help?
 It starts with knowing the meaning of those two words, “dependence” and “addiction”.
+So what is drug addiction vs drug dependence?
 They connote the same basic definition to those that aren’t aware of what substance abuse does to your mind and body, but they’re two different things.

-In this post, we’re going to talk about addiction vs. dependence.
+In this post, we’re going to talk about drug addiction vs drug dependence.
 They’re two different concepts relating to the physical and mental state that substance abuse can put you in.
 Understanding these concepts can give you a better understanding of what a substance abuser goes through and how you can help them.

 Addiction or Dependence?